unlock-protocol/unlock/unlock-protocol.com/blog/unlock-with-credit-cards.md

 Today, I am very proud to introduce the next iteration of our work on supporting credit cards.
 Starting now, **crypto users can also purchase memberships using their credit cards** on selected locks.

 We believe that wallets are great to store money and access keys, but that they are also a very good identity mechanism.
 In other words, you should be able to [login into any website using your wallet](https://www.nickgrossman.is/2020/digital-bearer-assets/), rather than using an email address and password.
-Wether the wallet actually holds money could almost be irrelevant.
+Whether the wallet actually holds money could almost be irrelevant.
 As such, we think memberships should be attached to the wallet, whether they have actually been purchased _from_ the wallet, or using another payment mechanism, such as credit cards!

 1. When a user finds a lock with credit cards enabled, they can select _Credit Card_ as their payment mechanism.
 2. The price will be slightly higher to cover credit card fees.